Updated January 2021

 • Operate the HAPPA/ Shores Hey Farm websites

-Under the General Data Protection Regulations (GDPR), the lawful basis we rely on for processing this information are:
+Under the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018, the lawful basis we rely on for processing this information are:

 • Your consent.
 You are able to remove your consent at any time.
 You can do this by contacting [email protected]